zane-c/TeamApi/README.md

 ### Editing a team member

-Changing a team members data can be done with the follow request:
+Changing a team members data can be done with the following request:

     PATCH http://127.0.0.1:8000/members/9/